HubSpot-Academy/integrating-with-hubspot-i-foundations-practicum/README.md

 # Welcome to the Integrating With HubSpot I: Foundations Practicum

-here is link to my custom created object - Mixed Reality Spaces https://app.hubspot.com/contacts/22581352/objects/2-17611006/views/all/list
+Here is link to my custom created object - Mixed Reality Spaces https://app.hubspot.com/contacts/22581352/objects/2-17611006/views/all/list